-We receive Medicaid revenues in excess of \$90 million annually from each of Texas, Pennsylvania, Washington, D.C., Virginia, Illinois and Massachusetts, making us particularly sensitive to reductions in Medicaid and other state based revenue programs (which have been implemented in various forms with respect to our areas of operation in the respective 2013 state fiscal years) as well as regulatory, economic, environmental and competitive changes in those states.
-In the states in which we operate, based upon the state budgets for the 2012 fiscal year (which generally began at various times during the second half of 2011), we estimate that, on a blended basis, our aggregate Medicaid rates have been reduced by approximately 3% to 4% (or approximately \$45 million to \$55 million annually) from the average rates in effect during the states' 2011 fiscal years (which generally ended during the third quarter of 2011).
-Our consolidated results of operations during 2012 and 2011 include the pro rata portion of these Medicaid rate reductions.
-Based upon the state budgets for the 2013 fiscal year (which generally began at various times during the second half of 2012), we estimate that, on a blended basis, our aggregate Medicaid rates will be reduced by approximately 1% (or approximately \$15 million annually) from the average rates in effect during the states' 2012 fiscal years (which generally ended during the third quarter of 2012).
+We receive Medicaid revenues in excess of \$90 million annually from each of Texas, Pennsylvania, Washington, D.C., Illinois, Virginia and Massachusetts, making us particularly sensitive to reductions in Medicaid and other state based revenue programs (which have been implemented in various forms with respect to our areas of operation in the respective 2013 state fiscal years) as well as regulatory, economic, environmental and competitive changes in those states.
+Based upon the state budgets for the 2013 fiscal year (which generally began at various times during the second half of 2012), we estimate that, on a blended basis, our aggregate Medicaid rates were reduced by approximately 1% (or approximately \$15 million annually) from the average rates in effect during the states' 2012 fiscal years (which generally ended during the third quarter of 2012).
+Based upon the state budgets for the 2014 fiscal year (which will generally begin at various times during the second half of 2013), we estimate that, on a blended basis, our aggregate Medicaid rates will be reduced by approximately 1% (or approximately \$15 million annually) from the average rates in effect during the states' 2013 fiscal years.

 The Affordable Care Act substantially increases the federally and state-funded Medicaid insurance program, and authorizes states to establish federally subsidized non-Medicaid health plans for low-income residents not eligible for Medicaid starting in 2014.
 However, the Supreme Court has struck down portions of the Affordable Care Act requiring states to expand their Medicaid programs in exchange for increased federal funding.
 Accordingly, there can be no assurance that states in which we operate will expand Medicaid coverage to individuals at 133% of the federal poverty level.
 Facilities in states not opting to expand Medicaid coverage under the Affordable Care Act may be additionally penalized by corresponding reductions to Medicaid disproportionate share hospital payments, as discussed below.
 We can provide no assurance that further reductions to Medicaid revenues, particularly in the above-mentioned states, will not have a material adverse effect on our future results of operations.

 Certain of our acute care hospitals located in various counties of Texas (Hidalgo, Maverick, Potter and Webb) participate in CMS-approved private Medicaid supplemental payment ("UPL") programs.
 These hospitals also have affiliation agreements with third-party hospitals to provide free hospital and physician care to qualifying indigent residents of these counties.
 Our hospitals receive both UPL payments from the Medicaid program and indigent care payments from third-party, affiliated hospitals.
 The UPL payments are contingent on the county or hospital district making an Inter-Governmental Transfer ("IGT") to the state Medicaid program while the indigent care payment is contingent on a transfer of funds from the applicable affiliated hospitals.
-For the quarters ending March 31, 2013 and March 31, 2012, we recorded net UPL and affiliated hospital indigent care revenues of \$11 million and \$6 million, respectively.
-If the applicable hospital district or county makes IGTs consistent with 2012 levels, and without giving effect to potential reductions resulting from the February, 2013 THHSC proposed rule, or the potential additional Medicaid UPL revenues related to an affiliation agreement with a government entity, both of which are discussed below, we believe we would be entitled to aggregate net revenues earned pursuant to these programs of approximately \$25 million during the state fiscal year state 2013 which ends on September 30, 2013.
+We recorded net UPL and affiliated hospital indigent care revenues of \$10 million and \$7 million during the three-month periods ended June 30, 2013 and 2012, respectively, and \$20 million during the six-month periods ended June 30, 2013 and 2012, respectively.